-- This occurs in contracts with code that does not check whether a function call has succeeded or not. - Usually happens when invoking functions from external contracts. - For example, let's modify our Market smart contract to allow the market owner to sell the market to someone else.
-So the owner address will be changed. - Once the original owner receives the money from the new owner, which is also using a function inside the contract, change the owner to be the new owner. - If the money send function fails, and the contract does not check for such failure and act accordingly, the new owner will get the market for free.
+- This occurs in contracts with code that does not check whether a function call has succeeded or not. - Usually happens when invoking functions from external contracts. - For example, let's modify our Market smart contract to allow the owner to sell the market to someone else.
+So the owner address will be changed. - Once the original owner receives the money from the new owner, which is also using a function inside the contract, change the owner's address - If the money sending function fails, and the contract does not check for such failure and act accordingly, the new owner will get the market for free.